andreabassetti/fairtrade/README.md

 ## Database:
 For our Database we started off with a relatively clean fairtrade excel document where as a team we agreed on what columns were necessary to perform our analysis.
-The rest of the data preprocessing was coded in our fairtrade_clean_data jupyter notebook.
+The rest of the data preprocessing was coded in our fairtrade_clean_data Jupyter Notebook.
 First, we loaded the data, renamed some of our columns and dropped columns that we did not need for our analysis.
 Then we dropped the rows that contained responses such as "refused" or "Don't know".
-Following this, we changed the string values in our 'factory_recommend_tf_score' column to integers and binned our new values to match NPS scoring metric.
+Following this, we changed the string values in our 'factory_recommend_tf_score' column to integers and binned our new values to match the NPS scoring metric.
 Values 0-5 were binned as '0' and considered to be our demotors and values 6-10 were binned as '1' and considered to be our promotors.
 Rows with 'NaN' values were dropped and we checked the datatypes of our columns to make sure all the columns had the right data types.
 Lastly, we exported the clean dataframe as a new CSV for the basis of our analysis.

 https://github.com/andreabassetti/fairtrade/blob/main/Database/fairtrade_clean_data.ipynb